 We've kept a close eye on McDonald's in the Food Institute Blog since CEO Steve Easterbrook took the helm.
 Under his leadership, the company has made a number of successful changes to the company, including the McPick2 deals, All-Day Breakfast, healthier ingredients and an effort to refocus the customer experience within its stores.
 However, it doesn't look like the fast food giant is slowing down any time soon.read more

 It's November 9th, and America has elected a new president.
 Donald Trump will assume the office of the chief executive on Friday, Jan.
 20, 2017, and it is certain things will be changing in the business landscape after he takes office.
-But that wasn't the only thing American voters decided on that will have an impact for food retailers and producers.read more
+But that wasn't the...read more

 The darling of specialty food buyers and producers everywhere, Whole Foods Market seems to be making some shifts to better serve the customers and shareholders.
-From loyalty programs to CEO streamlining, the company is attempting to better position itself for the future.read more
+From loyalty programs to CEO streamlining, the company is attempting to better position itself for the...read more

 For the better part of the year, avocados have been hard to come by.
 Despite high volumes and great prices for consumers in 2015, 2016 hasn't been kind to the popular super-fruit.
 Weather and labor disputes decreased production significantly in 2016, and prices rose in response.
 But is the end to the avocado shortage in sight?

 While Black Friday shopping is focused more on 4K TVs and PlayStation 4s than it is on food, it is still an important day for food retailers and restaurants.
 Not only because of the increasing interest in food gifts for the holidays, but also because of the role foodservice outlets play in Black Friday shopping.
-I myself purchased several food gifts and visited two restaurants with family and friends on Black Friday, and judging...read more
+I myself purchased several food gifts and visited two restaurants with family and friends on Black Friday, and judging by how crowded those establishments were, I was not the only one.read more

 The Trans-Pacific Partnership (TPP) trade pact has been a topic of much contention, not just in the recent U.S. presidential election, but basically since its inception.
 The U.S. has been largely torn on whether it will help or hurt the country's economy, but leaders of the other 11 countries involved in the deal see it as a vital part of their countries' advancement.read more

 Sometimes bigger isn't better, as more companies are looking at smaller store formats to grow its business.
-Three grocery operators, Sendik's Food Markets, WinCo and Raley's, recently revealed plans to open smaller format stores, while Dollar General Corp. is moving forward with a new convenience concept store.read more
+Three grocery operators, Sendik's Food Markets, WinCo and Raley's, recently revealed plans to open smaller format stores, while Dollar General Corp. is moving forward with a new convenience concept...read more

 As 2016 comes to an end, producers and retailers are looking at what the future will hold for the food industry.
 While analysts differ on many fronts, both Mintel and Innova Market Insights had plant-based foods and sustainability among their top trends.
 These trends show how modern consumer desires are evolving, with familiar aspects such as health showing up in new ways while some older trends, such as spiciness, fade.read more

 Two days after the U.S. Presidential Election, the world is starting to make predictions about what President Elect Donald J. Trump will accomplish in office, and how that will impact the economy, businesses, and the country as a whole.
 While many other officials were elected on Nov.
-8, and many ballot questions were decided, it is...read more
+8, and many ballot questions were decided, it is undeniable that the Trump Presidency will have an effect on how companies do business, especially in the food...read more

 With less than two months left in 2016, we are beginning to get a clearer picture of what the status of the M&A market was like for the year, and we can start to see what may be coming in 2017.
 In the first nine months of 2016, The Food Institute recorded about 400 mergers, just shy of 2015's full year total of 410.read more